IndrajeetPatil/statsExpressions/paper/JOSS files/paper.md

 it difficult to easily access all needed information for hypothesis testing and estimation, and to switch from one statistical approach to another.

-This is where `statsExpressions` comes in: It can be thought of as a unified portal through which most of the functionality in these underlying packages can be accessed, with a simpler interface and with tidy data format.
+This is where `{statsExpressions}` comes in: It can be thought of as a unified portal through which most of the functionality in these underlying packages can be accessed, with a simpler interface and with tidy data format.

 # Comparison to Other Packages

-Unlike `broom` [@Robinson2021] or `parameters` [@Lüdecke2020parameters], the goal of `statsExpressions` is not to convert model objects into tidy dataframes, but to provide a consistent and easy syntax to carry out statistical tests.
+Unlike `broom` [@Robinson2021] or `parameters` [@Lüdecke2020parameters], the goal of `{statsExpressions}` is not to convert model objects into tidy dataframes, but to provide a consistent and easy syntax to carry out statistical tests.
 Additionally, none of these packages return statistical expressions.